wabkur/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-script that creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa) on your MySQL server
+script that lists all the cities of California that can be found in the database hbtn_0d_usa